Sindri (Dhanbad): Localities

 The township of Sindri can be divided into three different areas.
 The first part was the residential area for the employees of FCIL and PDIL, the second part was occupied by the employees of ACC.
 The third part was occupied by the students and staff of Bihar Institute of Technology, in short BIT Sindri.
 The division of the town in terms of localities can be done as - Domgarh, Rohrabandh, Saharpura, Manohartand, Gaushala and Rangamati.

 Domgarh was the older tribal village of Sindri, or better associated as the residence of Doms.
 Other localities like Rohrabandh, Domgarh, Shaharpura and Rangamati were all housing colonies for the employees of FCIL and PDIL.
 Gausala was the area just outside the campus of BIT Sindri.

-The Sindri township was well-planned township with over lush green avenues all over with all possible amenities and spacious Quarters with lawns in front and space for kitchen garden in the backyard, trees like gulmohar, Kadam, Nim, Chhatim flanked the well maintained streets.
-A green town with enviable landscape in the seventies had 4- Dispensaries and a main Hospital with 206 beds, Kalyan Kendra - The Sports club, Officer's club - A club for FCI executives, Rabindra Bhawan - a place for cultural conglomeration.
-Houses were laid out neatly in the form of layouts with ample open spaces for garden lovers.
-Uninterrupted Power supply was made available to the township locally produced in FCI Power Plants.
+The Sindri township was well-planned township with many amenities and spacious Quarters with lawns in front and space for kitchen garden in the backyard.
+Trees like gulmohar, Kadam, Nim, Chhatim flanked the streets.
+The town in the seventies had 4- Dispensaries and a main Hospital with 206 beds, Kalyan Kendra - The Sports club, Officer's club - A club for FCI executives, Rabindra Bhawan - a place for cultural conglomeration.
+Power supply was made available to the township locally produced in FCI Power Plants.
 Damodar river was the source of water for the entire township.
-A highly sophisticated water purification system was designed to supply water in the township.
-If Sindri was a temple of Modern India, its altar was the immaculately landscaped design and well staffed Hospital and other amenity centers.
+A water purification system was designed to supply water in the township.

 There was a park called 7 Lakes.
 As the name suggests, the park had seven lakes neatly bordered with lush green bushes and trees.
 It was a huge park with children play area and few small animals in enclosure such as deer, rabbits, parrots, peacocks.
 On the new year day, every year the residents would occupy different parts of the park to have a picnic with friends and family.
 The reminiscence of the park can still be found but it is not as maintained as it used to be in the past.

 After closure of the FCIL factory, the electricity and water supply from its Water purification plant has been limited.